placekit/autocomplete-js/README.md

 // `true` if device geolocation has been granted. console.log(pka.state.geolocation); // true or false

-// `true` if panel is in country selector mode. console.log(pka.state.countryMode); // true or false
+// `true` if panel is in country selection mode. console.log(pka.state.countryMode); // true or false
 ```